Like human arteries, the pipes in your house and

 Dispose of medications properly

-- Take them to a designated collection location.
-Check out Washtenaw County’s Pharmaceutical Take Back Program for a list of local pharmacies that will accept and properly dispose of medications.
+- Take them to a designated collection location, these disposal sites will accept and properly dispose of medications.